troykinsella/ansible-concourse/README.md

 * `concourse_install_prefix_dir`: Optional.
 The prefix directory under which the Concourse installation directory will be placed.
 The Concourse tarball is also downloaded into this directory during installation.
 * `concourse_install_dir`: Optional.
 The directory path into which the Concourse tarball is extracted.
 * `concourse_binary_path`: Optional.
 The absolute path to the Concourse binary.
+* `concourse_bin_dir`: Optional.
+A directory in which the Concourse binary and related shell scripts live.
 * `concourse_etc_dir`: Optional.
 A directory in which Concourse-related generated or managed files are created.
 * `concourse_archive_name`: Optional.
 The file name of the Concourse release tarball to install.
 * `concourse_archive_url`: Optional.
 The URL at which the Concourse release tarball can be downloaded.